 I love sitting on the tube listening to people’s pronunciation of different places in London.
 My favourite is Leicester Square usually pronounced ‘Li-chester Square’.
 This video tells you the most common ones you can study to avoid embarrassment before you arrive.

-13. Not taking advantage free stuff
+13. Not taking advantage of free stuff

 12. Staying in Central London too much